NHS priorities

 Why should I do this assessment?

 This e-assessment completes the learning you began with the CPPE Providing pharmacy services for secure environments e-learning programme.
 Access and successful completion will contribute to your own personal development plan, be recorded in your My CPPE record and will enable you to complete a CPD entry on the learning.
-It may also provide evidence for achieving competencies in the RPS Foundation or Advanced Pharmacy Frameworks.
+It may also provide evidence for achieving competencies in the different competency frameworks that apply across your career.

 Please help us improve our website by letting us know what you like and reporting anything that isn't quite right.